unoplatform/uno.extensions/doc/Learn/Tutorials/Navigation/HowTo-DisplayMessageDialog.md

 This topic walks through using Navigation to display a prompt using a `MessageDialog`.
 This can also be used for simple user interactions, such as a confirmation dialog, where the user is prompted with an Ok/Cancel, or Yes/No, question.

 > [!TIP]
-> This guide assumes you used the Uno.Extensions `dotnet new unoapp-extensions` template to create the solution.
+> This guide assumes you used the Uno.Extensions `dotnet new unoapp-extensions-net6` template to create the solution.
 Instructions for creating an application from the template can be found [here](../Extensions/GettingStarted/UsingUnoExtensions.md)

+> [!IMPORTANT]
+> The `unoapp-extensions-net6` template requires the following changes for this tutorial:
+1. Add the following inside the `MainPage` class in `MainPage.xaml.cs'
+    ```csharp
+    public MainViewModel?
+ViewModel => DataContext as MainViewModel;
+    ```

+2. Replace `Content="Go to Second Page"` with `Click="{x:Bind ViewModel.GoToSecondPage}"` in `MainPage.xaml`

 ## Step-by-steps

 ### 1. Show an ad-hoc `MessageDialog`
-- Add `Button` to `MainPage.xaml`
+- Update the existing `Button` on `MainPage.xaml`

     ```xml
     <Button Content="Show Simple Message Dialog"
-            Click="{x:Bind ViewModel.ShowSimpleDialog}" />
+            Click="{x:Bind ViewModel.ShowSimpleDialog}"
+            Grid.Row="1"
+            HorizontalAlignment="Center"
+            VerticalAlignment="Center" />
     ```

 - Add `ShowSimpleDialog` method to `MainViewModel`